 > Read about the borders and area of the Southern part of Jutland

-Processing of paternity and co-motherhood for children born in Denmark
+Processing paternity/co-motherhood for children born in Denmark

-> Read about co-maternity on lifeindenmark.dk
+> Read about paternity/co-motherhood

-- If the child is born abroad – and the mother lives in Denmark
+If the child is born abroad – and the mother lives in Denmark

-- If the child is born abroad, the birth is first registered in the country where the child is born.
+If the child is born abroad, the birth is first registered in the country where the child is born.

 When you return to Denmark with your child, the parents must make sure that the child is registered at Folkeregistret (Citizen Service Centre) in the municipality where they live.
 Folkeregistret registers the child and assigns a civil registration number to the child.